 * Oil Boiler is calculated at the efficiency rate of 80%.

 Which type of heating system you choose to install in your home will depend on a number of factors, so it is worth it to consider costs associated with boilers vs heat pumps, as there are many different types of each respective heating system.

 How Can I Benefit from a Ground Source Heat Pump?

 There are various ways when it comes to alternative heating methods, the figures presented above show what the benefits are of investing in a ground source heat pump in comparison to air source heat pump (ASHP) and an oil boiler installation.

 Investing in ground source heat pump costs as to be seen as a long term investment, where profits come with use and time.
-The cost of ground source heat pump system may seem expensive at first, but it will only take 4 or 5 years to be paid off.
+The cost of a ground source heat pump system may seem expensive at first, but it will only take 4 or 5 years to be paid off.
 The profits generated by the GSHPs are not only in the financial sphere.
 As ground source heat pumps are a green source of energy, it also benefits the mother earth.

 What to Consider before Investing in Ground Source Heat Pumps

 With the advanced technology and growing market share, there are varied types of GSHPs.
 Before making the investment in ground source heat pump costs, you might need to gather more information about the following elements: